 Recently the Global Alliance for Infections in Surgery was founded.
-The Global alliance for Infections in Surgery aims to include all professionals involved in the battle of infections in surgery, including hospital administrators, epidemiologists, healthcare specialists, infectious diseases specialists, microbiologists, pharmacologists, hospital pharmacists, intensivists and surgeons.
+The Global alliance for Infections in Surgery aims to include all professionals involved in the battle against infections in surgery, including hospital administrators, epidemiologists, healthcare specialists, infectious diseases specialists, microbiologists, pharmacologists, hospital pharmacists, intensivists and surgeons.

 The mission of the Global Alliance for Infections in Surgery is to educate health care providers promoting the standards of care in managing infections in surgery worldwide.